10 Facts About The Ringneck Snake (USA)

 9 Takes hours to immobilise prey

-Ring-necked snakes are a rear-fanged species.
-Instead of a one and done venom injection through its front fangs, accomplished in a split second where you try to dodge, the ring-neck produces a slow and steady stream through its back teeth, created by a Duvernoy’s gland, which in this species is located directly behind its eye.
+The ring-necked snake possesses venom, but is one of many rear-fanged species.
+Instead of a one-and-done venom injection through its front fangs, accomplished in a split second where you try to dodge, the ring-neck produces a slow and steady stream through its back teeth, created by a Duvernoy’s gland, which in this species is located directly behind its eye.

 The red-necked keelback of Thailand can send a human to hospital after 2 minutes of chewing, but the ring-necked snake once chewed its prey for 375 minute before it was immobilised.
-40 minutes of chewing is very common.
+40 minutes of chewing is perfectly normal.
 The ringneck snake compensates by having an iron constriction grip, preventing the prey from wriggling free.

-But when shown bright colours in a quick flash, colours which could originate from the most venomous of snakes, it’s enough to startle them for a split second and buy the ring-neck the time it needs to slither away.
-Once inside a dark tunnel or rotting log the snake is out of the bird’s reach.
+But when shown bright colours in a quick flash, colours which could originate from the most venomous of snakes, it’s enough to startle them for a split second and buy the ring-necked snake the time it needs to slither away.
+Once inside a dark tunnel or rotting log, the snake is out of the bird’s reach.
 Not all ring-necked snakes use this tactic; those with yellow bellies don’t bother, including the Mississippi subspecies.

-Releasing a foul-smelling musky substance is another of their tactics, as is playing dead, as it rolls over on its back and goes completely limp.
-They commonly hide their head within their coils, to protect the brain.
+Releasing a foul-smelling musky substance is another of this species’ tactics, as is playing dead, as it rolls over onto its back and goes completely limp.
+Ring-necked snakes commonly hide their head within their coils as well, to protect the brain.
 Ring-necked snakes almost never bite predators except when gripped behind the head.

 Your email address will not be published.
 Required fields are marked *